zekaryas1/notes/docs/Programming langs/JavaScript/You Should Know JavaScript.md

 ---
 date created: Thursday, July 21st 2022, 8:54:35 pm
-date modified: Thursday, March 9th 2023, 5:17:31 pm
+date modified: Sunday, April 30th 2023, 2:26:44 pm
-title: Should Know JavaScript
+title: You Should Know JavaScript
 ---

-# Should Know JavaScript
+# You Should Know JavaScript

 ## JS Map and Set